OlivierJoris/INFO2056-Mario/README.md

 # Mario platform game
-A platform game made with pygame.
+A Mario platform game made with pygame.
 This project was made as part of the *Premier projet d'informatique* course given by Laurent Mathy at the University of Liège during the academic year 2018-2019.

 ## Usage
 Install python3, pygame and run :